-In fact, I use magnesium malate (malate is a malic acid derivative) in LMNT Recharge.
+In fact, I use magnesium malate (malate is a malic acid derivative) in LMNT.
 I prefer this form of magnesium over, say, magnesium oxide because it’s better absorbed and it tastes better.

 Beyond helping minerals enter your body, malic acid has some cool potential health benefits.
 For instance, malic acid is an intermediary in the citric acid cycle, the process by which your cells constantly produce energy (ATP).
 Unsurprisingly, there’s evidence that supplementing with malic acid improves energy production during exercise.

 Consuming malic acid has other benefits too.
 I’ll cover those later, along with its overall safety profile.
 First, though, let’s explore the basics of malic acid: What it is, how it’s made, and where it’s used.

 What Is Malic Acid?

 Malic acid is a type of organic acid called an alpha-hydroxy acid.
 (This term refers to its chemical structure).
 Other alpha-hydroxy acids include citric acid, lactic acid, tartaric acid, and glycolic acid.

 Malate, in case you were wondering, is simply a derivative of malic acid.
 For our purposes, let’s consider them to be the same.

 The citric acid cycle (also known as the TCA cycle and the Krebs Cycle) is responsible for producing cellular energy in the form of adenosine triphosphate (ATP).
 Malate is an important part of this cycle.
 Specifically, malate is a precursor to citrate, a key ingredient for producing ATP.

 Fun fact: Malic comes from the Latin “malus,” which means apple.
 The more sour the apple, the higher the malic acid content.